ProfessorShabby/DataAnalysis/README.md

 # Cleaning and Preparing Data

 ## Scenario
-A recently hired Junior Data Analyst in a local government office has been tasked with importing some data from another department which relates to inventory information about their fleet of vehicles.
+A recently hired Junior Data Analyst in a local government office has been tasked with importing some data from another department that relates to inventory information about their fleet of vehicles.
 The data is in comma-separated value (CSV) format and the data also needs cleaning up before you can start to run any kind of analysis on it.

 The dataset used in this lab comes from the following source: https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr under a Public Domain license.

 ### Tasks to perform:

-**Save** the CSV file as an XLSX file: Change the ‘Viewing’ in the ToolTip to ‘Editing’inorder to save the file as an XLSX file.
+**Save** the CSV file as an XLSX file: Change the ‘Viewing’ in the ToolTip to ‘Editing ’ in order to save the file as an XLSX file.
 The file is converted when you click ‘Convert’ in the prompt.

 **Column widths:** Sort out the widths of all columns so that the data is clearly visible in all cells.